IMT – QUANTUM GRAVITY

 We are easily able to calculate the glc by taking the field strength of the strong force, the field strength of the gravitational force and determining the difference.

 We can then use the glc to calculate the gravitational envelope for a given mass or the gravitational field strength for a given mass.
-The math can also account for multi-body, multiple mass systems and still determine the gravitational envelope.
+The math can also account for n body systems and still determine the gravitational envelope.

 For instance, Taking into account each of the bodies in a solar system and their mass we can also determine the gravitational envelope for that system or any other local or astronomical structure.